jwong8314/jegonzal.github.com/publications.md

 We implemented OCQ as an extension to Apache Spark SQL.
-We find that OCQ is up to 9.9x faster than Opaque, a state-of-the-art secure analytics framework which outsources all data and computation to an enclave-enabled cloud; and is up to 219x faster than implementing analytics using AgMPC, a state-of-the-art secure multi-party computation framework.}, address = {New York, NY, USA}, articleno = {39}, author = {Dave, Ankur and Leung, Chester and Popa, Raluca Ada and Gonzalez, Joseph E. and Stoica, Ion}, bdsk-url-1 = {https://doi.org/10.1145/3342195.3387552}, booktitle = {Proceedings of the Fifteenth European Conference on Computer Systems}, doi = {10.1145/3342195.3387552}, isbn = {9781450368827}, keywords = {peerrev},
+We find that OCQ is up to 9.9x faster than Opaque, a state-of-the-art secure analytics framework which outsources all data and computation to an enclave-enabled cloud; and is up to 219x faster than implementing analytics using AgMPC, a state-of-the-art secure multi-party computation framework.}, address = {New York, NY, USA}, articleno = {39}, author = {Ankur Dave and Chester Leung and Raluca Ada Popa and Joseph E. Gonzalez and Ion Stoica}, bdsk-url-1 = {https://doi.org/10.1145/3342195.3387552}, booktitle = {Proceedings of the Fifteenth European Conference on Computer Systems (EuroSys)}, doi = {10.1145/3342195.3387552}, isbn = {9781450368827}, keywords = {peerrev},